yzhao062/anomaly-detection-resources/README.rst

 `Outlier Detection <https://en.wikipedia.org/wiki/Anomaly_detection>`_
-(also known as `Anomaly Detection <https://en.wikipedia.org/wiki/Anomaly_detection>`_) is a fascinating and useful technique to identify outlying data objects.
+(also known as `Anomaly Detection <https://en.wikipedia.org/wiki/Anomaly_detection>`_) is an exciting yet challenging field, aiming to identify outlying data objects.
-It has been proven critical in many fields, such as credit card fraud analytics and mechanical unit defect detection.
+It has been proven critical in many fields, such as credit card fraud analytics, network intrusion detection, and mechanical unit defect detection.

 In this repository, you could find: